Steyr SSG 69: Design

-The ZF 69 sights BDC was calibrated from 100–800 m in 100 m increments up to 300 m and 50 m increments from 350 m upwards with 9.3 g 7.62×51mm NATO ammunition.
+The ZF 69 sights BDC used by the Austrian military was calibrated from 100–800 m in 100 m increments up to 300 m and 50 m increments from 350 m upwards with 9.3 g 7.62×51mm NATO ammunition.

 Variants

 There were several SSG variants made with differences in barrel diameter and the presence of back up iron sights and cosmetic differences like the stock colour, the only conspicuous anomaly being the SSG-PIV using a 409 mm barrel with a 254 mm (1 in 10 inches) twist designed to handle heavy subsonic ammunition in conjunction with a suppressor.